For shops where engineering comes first.

 What is the difference between ETO and make-to-order (MTO)?

-Make-to-order builds a known design only after an order is placed; engineered-to-order designs (or significantly re-engineers) the product for each order.
+Make-to-order builds a known design only after an order is placed; engineered-to-order designs or significantly re-engineers the product for each order.
 ARKcelerate supports both, since both revolve around a per-order project rather than a stock product.

-How are engineering changes handled?
+How are customer drawing approvals handled?

 Start a trial, or talk to the engineers who built ARKcelerate to run their own engineered-to-order factory.